-The adoption home study is an overview of a hopeful adoptive family’s life that is conducted by a licensed social worker.
-During this process, your social worker will visit your home to discuss your personal history, family interests and lifestyle, childcare experiences, and your strengths and skills in meeting the child’s needs.
-This will include an interview with you (the adoptive parents) and any other resident of your home.
+The adoption home study is an overview of a hopeful adoptive family’s life that is conducted by an adoption professional.
+During this process, your adoption professional will visit your home to discuss your personal history, family interests and lifestyle, childcare experiences, and your strengths and skills in meeting the child’s needs.
+This will include an interview with you (the adoptive parents) and any other residents of your home.
 It will also include state and federal criminal background checks and financial and medical information.

 Texas Home Study Process

-After being assigned to your family, your home study social worker will schedule your first home visit.
-During this visit he or she will observe your family life and inspect the safety of your home.
+After being assigned to your family, your adoption professional will schedule your home visit.
+During this visit, he or she will observe your family life and inspect the safety of your home.

-During your home visit, your social worker will interview each resident of your home.
-This is his or her chance to really get to know your personalities as well as your thoughts on adoption, ensuring her and the child-placing agency that you are ready to adopt a child or children.
+During your home visit, your adoption professional will interview each resident of your home.
+This is her chance to really get to know your personalities as well as your thoughts on adoption, ensuring her and the child-placing agency that you are ready to adopt a child or children.
 A tour of your home will be completed to make certain that no safety hazards exist, but there will not be a “white-glove” test.

-Once the above steps have been completed, your social worker will complete a written report of his or her observations along with their recommendations for your family, which often includes the age range, number of children and race of children suitable to be placed in your home.
+Once the above steps have been completed, your adoption professional will complete a written report of her observations along with their recommendations for your family, which often includes the age range, number of children and race of children suitable to be placed in your home.

 A home study update will need to be completed if there are any major changes in your life, such as a job change or relocation.
 You will also need to renew your home study on a yearly basis.

-Once a child has been placed in your home, your social worker will conduct a series of up to 6 post-placement home visits.
+Once a child has been placed in your home, your adoption professional will conduct a series of up to six post-placement home visits.
 These visits serve to ensure that you and the child are adjusting well to one another.